Merrit/nyrna/README.md

 - Ensure that the `nyrna` file is set as executable
 - Start the `nyrna` file to run the program

+_Optional:_

+In settings is a button to add Nyrna to the system launcher.

 # Usage